JvanKatwijk/qt-dab/README.md

  * Windows support for both RTLSDR V3 and V4 in a single installer,

  * the scanList has a more prominent role.
-It shows the (channel, service) pairsof all channels visited.
+It shows the (channel, service) pairs of all channels visited.
 Using file input, the scanList will not be visible (seems logical), and the configuration window as a selector indicating that on program termination the list is cleared (obviously normally it is maintained between program invocations),

  * preloaded database.
 The precompiled versions contain a preloaded database.
 The configuration widget has a selector to choose between loading - on program startup - this preloaded database or one you loaded into the home directory.